-Regrettably, like our many colonial and post-colonial era presidencies, Mr. Weah has defaulted on the promises and crushed underfoot the people’s power of attorney.
-This careless betrayal of trust has led to the increase in aggravated social hierarchies and economic inequalities only favorable to the wealthy and powerful as the ordinary citizens crawl under the agonizing burdens of lack and despair.
+Regrettably, like our many colonial and post-colonial era presidencies, Mr Weah has defaulted on the promises and crushed underfoot the people’s power of attorney.
+This careless betrayal of trust has led to an increase in aggravated social hierarchies and economic inequalities only favourable to the wealthy and powerful as the ordinary citizens crawl under the agonizing burdens of lack and despair.

 It’s a weird twist of logic that the consumer population is expected to bear the impact of unfair economic disadvantages and yet continues to live on less than 80 cents a day!
 Truly, Mr Weah has defaulted on the promises beyond redemption.

-And certainly under footballing president Weah, prisons and detention centers continue to remain stuck with kids who get sentenced for stealing food to live while cabinet officials like Samuel Tweah, Nat McGill and others continue to walk free with stolen millions and looted coffers with impunity!
-Who dares publish or talk about said state-condoned robberies in the manner that the Parrot Newspaper and a few others did and continue to do!
+And certainly under the footballing president, Weah, prisons and detention centres continue to remain stuck with kids who get sentenced for stealing food to live while cabinet officials like Samuel Tweah, Nat McGill and others continue to walk free with stolen millions and looted coffers with impunity!
+Who dares publish or talk about said state-condoned robberies in the manner that the Parrot Newspaper and a few others did and continue to do?

 Adolph Hitler said, “Those who want to live, let’s them struggle, those who do not want to live in this world of eternal struggle deserve not to live”.
 Hence, we are getting there.
 We believe in revolution!
-We believe in radical reform of our system.
+We believe in the radical reform of our system!